Skip to Content

 How does switch work?

-The story begins with the flywheel and armature.
-The flywheel (attached to the engine crankshaft), with a magnet attached, passes the stationary armature with every revaluation of the engine.
+The story begins with the flywheel and coil.
+The flywheel (attached to the engine crankshaft), with a magnet attached, passes the stationary coil with every revolution of the engine.

-In so doing, it excites the copper windings inside the armature.
-The voltage is increased by the armature primary and secondary copper coils and exits via the plug wire in search of ground.
+As the flywheel passes the coil, it excites the copper windings inside.
+The voltage is increased by the coil primary and secondary copper coils and exits via the plug wire in search of ground.

 A coil control wire is added to offer the voltage a shortcut, which diverts voltage from the plug and shuts the engine down.
 This wire is connected to the On/Off switch.